The Pros and Cons of Commercial Business Loans

 2. Lack of Flexibility

-If your business has fluctuating revenues, a required monthly payment may not be desirable.
+If your small business has fluctuating revenues, a required monthly payment may not be desirable.
 Additionally, if you’re not sure exactly how much cash you need, a commercial business loan may be too much, and you’ll end up paying interest on money you didn’t need.

 3. Risk of Default